Azure/azure-openapi-validator/docs/rules.md

 ### PatchPropertiesInNormalResourceDefinition

-Validates if Patch request body contains atleast one or more properties present in the normal resource definition(PUT operation).
+Validates if Patch request body contains at least one or more properties present in the normal resource definition (PUT operation).

 Please refer to [patch-properties-in-normal-resource-definition.md](./patch-properties-in-normal-resource-definition.md) for details.